Kautokeino Municipality

-Kautokeino (Kautokeino; Guovdageaidnu [ˈkuo̯vːtaˌkea̯jːtnuː]; Koutokeino; Koutokeino) is a municipality in Troms og Finnmark county, Norway.
+Kautokeino (Kautokeino; Guovdageaidnu [ˈkuo̯vːtaˌkea̯jːtnuː]; Koutokeino; Koutokeino) is a municipality in Finnmark county, Norway.
 The administrative centre of the municipality is the village of Guovdageaidnu/Kautokeino.
 Other villages include Láhpoluoppal and Máze.

-The 9707 km2 municipality is the largest by area out of the 356 municipalities in Norway.
-Kautokeino is the 235th most populous municipality in Norway with a population of 2,877.
-The municipality's population density is 0.3 PD/km2 and its population has decreased by 1.7% over the previous 10-year period.
+The 9707 km2 municipality is the largest by area out of the 357 municipalities in Norway.
+Kautokeino is the 236th most populous municipality in Norway with a population of 2,848.
+The municipality's population density is 0.3 PD/km2 and its population has decreased by 2.8% over the previous 10-year period.

-Guovdageainnu-Kautokeino is one of two cultural centers of Northern Sápmi today (the other being Kárášjohka-Karasjok).
+Guovdageainnu Municipality (Kautokeino) is one of two cultural centers of Northern Sápmi today (the other being the neighboring Kárášjoga Municipality).
 The most significant industries are reindeer herding, theatre/movie industry, and the public education system.
 Kautokeino is one of the coldest places in the Nordics.

 General information

-The municipality of Kautokeino was established in 1851 when the southern part of the old Kistrand municipality was separated to form this new municipality.
+The municipality of Kautokeino was established in 1851 when the large Kistrand Municipality was divided in two: the southern part became Kautokeino Municipality and the northern part remained as Kistrand Municipality.
 Initially, there were 869 residents in the new municipality.
 The municipal boundaries have not changed since that time.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.